AdoDragicevic/greetings-library/README.md

 # greetings-library

-### While trying to understand the sorce code of jQuery I was inspired to write a small library that uses method chaining, closures to create private (non-accessible) variables and other features found in its source code.
+### While trying to get a better understanding of the sorce code of jQuery I was inspired to write a small library that uses method chaining, closures to create private (non-accessible) variables and other features found in its source code.

 ## Features
 * method chaining